S4tvara/SisterMorphine/pulse_modulation/README.md

 ---

-## 4. Comparative Analysis: Selection Criteria for Navy Operations
+## 4. Comparative Analysis: Selection Criteria for Operations

 ### 4.1 Noise and Channel Conditions